Razer Deathadder Chroma

 The customizable buttons function best for right hand gamers, and much sensitive to minimum actuation force as offered by the standard buttons; on the other hand for left handers these buttons are annoyance and of little use.
 This is the basic reason that the Deathadder Chroma is one of the best gaming mice for right hand gamers.

 The W-shaped space, on the front side of the mouse, allows natural placement of fingers, reduces fatigue, and provides greater comfort than a traditional mouse.
 On its bottom side is the Infrared Optical sensor that offers 10,000 DPI settings.
+Sadly, this is much lower than the Logitech G Pro X Superlight‘s 25000 DPI.

 Bear in mind that the Razer Deathadder Chroma is a mouse that does not offer a lot of customization in weight adjustment or other features.
 Rather, it is what it is.
 Equipped with five buttons, including wheel button, the mouse looks simple in its shape and design with no additional tweaking.
 The three buttons are the ones necessary for every mouse.
 However, what can be customized in this mouse are the two additional buttons on the left side by using Razer Synapse software.